|

 entertainment, drinks and duty free goods.

-services which can be offered are the following:
+Typical services which may be offered are the following:

 -